Skip to main content

 Which journals and what types of articles are covered by the program?

 The program covers Original Paper, Review Paper, Brief Communication and Continuing Education articles.
-Editorial Notes, News, Letters are not covered by the program.
-The program covers the Article Processing Charge, but optional additional charges for colour illustrations etc. are not covered.
-Note: the journal Advances in Therapy charges a mandatory Rapid Service Fee, which is not covered by the program.
-It is the only journal in the program applying this mandatory fee.
+The program does not cover Editorial Notes, News or Letters.
+The program covers the Article Processing Charge, but does not cover optional additional charges for colour figures, etc. Please note: the journal Advances in Therapy charges a mandatory Rapid Service Fee, which is not covered by the program.
+This is the only journal in the program that applies such a mandatory fee.

 How to participate in the program?